yohamta/donburi/examples/platformer/README.md

 ![](./assets/images/example.gif)

-# Resolv Example using ECS architecture
+# Resolv Example using the ECS architecture

 This example code is created based on the example of [resolv](https://github.com/SolarLune/resolv) created by [SolarLune](https://github.com/SolarLune).